 Puglia, hidden in the boot of Italy’s heel, is an emerging region that’s ideal as a road trip destination.
 If you are looking to spend some quality sun-drenched time on phenomenal beaches and in beautiful cities, look no further.

 If you do not have a driver’s license, don’t fret – there are good train connections in Puglia, so you can still explore this region pretty well.
+Check the best train tickets here to travel around Italy.

 We visited Puglia at the end of July and it was very hot.
 There were also quite a lot of (Italian) tourists as the countrymen themselves were on leave.
 In my opinion, the months of May, June, September or October may have been better for a visit.
 Beautiful weather and some quiet… sounds like a wonderful combination in my books!